 Australian Army Band Perth is based at Irwin Barracks, Karrakatta.
-This distinguished group maintains a high standard of performance at official and public performances in the state through participation in military ceremonies and parades, Regal, Vice Regal, Federal, State and Territory Government ceremonial functions, music education programs, concerts and community activities.
+This distinguished group maintains a high standard of performance at official and public performances in the state through participation in military ceremonies and parades, Regal, Vice Regal, Federal and State Government ceremonial functions, music education programs, concerts and community events.

 The band was formed in 1949 as a brass band, called the Western Command Band and was converted to a concert band in 1972.
 1992 was a landmark year where the band received its current title and was awarded Freedom of Entry to the City.
-Another major change occurred in 1993 where the military band was transformed from a full time regular Army band to an army reserve band.
+Another major change occurred in 1993 where the military band was transformed from a full time Army Band to a part time Army Reserve Band.

-The bands two major capabilities are the military band and the pipes and drums, and are able to provide support with small ensembles, a rock band, big band, buglers and pipers.
+The band’s two major capabilities are the military band and the pipes and drums.
+Australian Army Band Perth is also able to provide support with smaller ensembles which can include; rock band, big band, jazz ensemble, acoustic group, drummers, vocalists, buglers and pipers.

 The Australian Army Band Newcastle is an Army reserve band situated in Bullecourt Barracks, Adamstown NSW.

 With a short break of service after World War Two, under various names and configurations, the Australian Army Band Newcastle has existed as the Hunter Region’s own military band since 1861.
 Like all Australian Army bands, the Australian Army Band Newcastle is capable of performing a wide variety of musical styles and genres suited to most occasions.